Syazvinski/Altitude-Learning-Letter-Grade-Calculator-Mount-Vernon/README.md

 ### Support and Contact

 For support or to report issues, please raise an issue on the GitHub repository or contact Stephan Yazvinski at [syazvinski@gmail.com](mailto:syazvinski@gmail.com).

----

-*Note: This README is a template.
-Adjust the content as necessary to suit the specifics of your project.*